Summit VS Mountain View 9/19/25

 Bill Ross

-Freshmen Assistant Coach, on staff since 2024
+Freshman Assistant Coach, on staff since 2024

 Bill returns to Summit for his second coaching stint and will be coaching the freshman Offensive and Defensive linemen.
 Bill and his wife Debbie are proud parents of three Summit graduates - Hillary, Willy and Luke.
 Bill is excited to be part of a successful program, surrounded by a talented coaching staff and motivated athletes.